-If the negotiated buffer size is within [1, 256] then a BlockAck Bitmap length of 32, 64, 128 or 256 shall be used during the BA session
+If the negotiated buffer size is within [129, 256] then a BlockAck Bitmap length of 32, 64, 128 or 256 shall be used during the BA session [CID5655, CID7534, CID9882]

 The recipient shall not include in the Buffer Size field of an ADDBA Response frame a value that would cause the BlockAck Bitmap length of its block ack responses to exceed the BlockAck Bitmap length that is derived by the Buffer Size field of the ADDBA Request frame sent by the originator.
+[CID8122] The originator sets the Duration field value accounting for the largest BlockAck Bitmap length based on negotiated buffer size.

 A recipient shall not include in a transmitted Multi-STA BlockAck frame a BlockAck Bitmap field of size 32 bits that is intended to a STA that has not declared support of its reception in the HE Capabilities element it transmits.